kiedtl/finwe/doc/language.md

 ]) drop
 ```

-Bur will automatically duplicate whatever arguments the loop conditional needs,
+Finwë will automatically duplicate whatever arguments the loop conditional needs,
 so that the stack is unchanged for the loop body.
 By default, with no arity
 specified, the loop conditional is assumed to only use the TOS.
 This can be
 changed by specifying an arity: